elimelt/notes/operating-systems/v2-concurrency/5-synchronizing-access-to-shared-objects.md

   if (atomic_xchg(&lock->count, -1) == 1)
     break;

-  /* didn’t get the lock, go to sleep: */
+  /* didn't get the lock, go to sleep: */
   ...
  }
  ```